Alex-Nygaard/Book-Inventory/README.md

   * Intuitive display of results (most important and relevant first)
     * Prioritizes Titles, authors
     * Displays most frequently read first

+### TELOS Principle
+TELOS is an essential fundamental principle within project management for which the feasibility of the project can be assessed.
+TELOS is an acronym for **T**echnical, **E**conomic, **L**egal, **O**perational and **S**cheduling.
+These 5 aspects are outlined and assessed below:

+1. **T**echnical - The technical aspect of this project is very feasible.
+1. **E**conomic - There are no economic limitations on this project.
+It requires no funding, either for development (software, hardware etc.) or hiring.
+As a developer I am doing this for free.
+1. **L**egal - There are no legal considerations either.
+Such a small scale private project with no salary has no legal implications.
+1. **O**perational - The operational feasibility of the project includes the consideration of implementation of the program and training of the user/client for using the new software.
+The implementation of the program requires an installation on the clients desired device.
+1. **S**cheduling - The timeline of this project is yet to be determined.
+An estimation of completion of the project can be set to March 20th.
+However, this is very uncertain and will be subject to change as a more clear deadline is identified (f.ex. from client/teacher)

 ## Development